 At Rider, Witcoskie helped the Broncs play in the postseason five times.
 He was involved in all areas of the program, including off-campus recruiting, post-player development, game scouting, practice and game coaching and coordinating the team’s academic program.

-Witcoskie served as the associate head coach for the previous four seasons with the Broncs.
-He was on the team’s coaching staff with Central Connecticut head coach Donyell Marshall from 2013-15.
+Witcoskie served as the associate head coach for the previous four seasons with the Broncs before coming to Central.
+He was on the team’s coaching staff with Marshall from 2013-15.
 The 2014-15 Broncs went 21-10 overall and set a program record with a 15-5 mark in MAAC play before earning a postseason berth in the College Basketball Invitational.

 Witcoskie’s work with the Broncs academic program helped them receive national recognition from the NCAA three times for its Academic Progress Rate.
-He helped the program record its highest and third-highest grade point averages in the past five years.
+He helped the program record its highest and third-highest grade point averages.

 Prior to joining Rider, Witcosckie spent two season at Wilkes University.
 He helped the Colonels reach the Middle Atlantic Conference playoffs in both seasons and also helped them reach the Freedom Conference Championship Game in the MAC.